-You won’t.
-There is no way to tell if you have it without getting a test done.
+You can have a mild case and it can feel just like a normal cold or flu or you can have it really bad and you will know you have it.
+At the moment there is no way to tell if you have it without getting a test done.
 If you think you have it, you need to call your doctor or health care professional who will tell you if you’re eligible to take the test.
 There are some medical centers asking people to wait in their vehicles when getting tested to minimize the spread of the virus.

 If you have a cough or some of the symptoms what should you do?